 The Student Leadership Develop Program has been tagged “mental boot camp” by student participants.
 The primary session lasts six days and is held in the summer on the beautiful campus of William Peace University in downtown Raleigh.
 Following the summer session are two two-day mini-sessions held during the fall and spring.

 The summer session consists of numerous workshops, speakers, and group and individual projects.
-Upon acceptance the students complete the Myers-Briggs Type Inventory and are grouped accordingly, so by the time they arrive at the summer session, they are already established into four groups.
+Upon acceptance the students complete a varirety of assessments and are grouped accordingly.
 During the week, the four groups work tirelessly through the afternoons and evenings to accomplish their group tasks and project.
 Additionally, each student is also required to keep a leadership journal, introduce a speaker/ workshop presenter, and write at least one article for the daily newsletter.
 The two mini-sessions extend leadership training through additional workshops and smaller projects, and the graduation banquet is held at the spring mini-session to celebrate the students’ completion of the program.

 Each institution may nominate two students.
 Applications can be downloaded from the files section below.